willr196/guardian-data-streaming/SE/exhibition-curator.md

 ## Minimum viable product

-Either a website or mobile app where a user can provide some search criteria to filter and sort artworks.
-The artworks can then be saved into a temporary collection, which can be viewed and expanded.
-Images and core information about the artwork are displayed when a user interacts with a thumbnail or other indicator of an artwork from the exhibition.
-The user can select which artworks they want to include in an exhibition they are creating which persists for the duration of their session.
+A website or a web progressive app (WAP) where:

+1. a user can provide some search criteria to filter and sort artworks.
+2. the artworks can then be saved into a temporary collection, which can be viewed and expanded.
+3. images and core information about the artwork are displayed when a user interacts with a thumbnail or other indicator of an artwork from the exhibition.
+4. he user can select which artworks they want to include in an exhibition they are creating which persists for the duration of their session.

 ## Non functional requirement

-- Built in React or React Native using JavaScript or TypeScript.
+- Built using JavaScript or TypeScript.
 - Responsive design.
 - Accessibility taken into consideration.
 - Fast loading of high quality media content, or indication of loading times to the user.
+- Hosted on a free distribution platform.
+- The code should include documentation including details on where the project is hosted and how it can be ran locally.

 ## Performance criteria